paulogrowthandmarketing/clientfirst-website-optimization/index.md

-# Client First Investments Website Optimization
+# Client First Investments
+### Website Optimization Case Study

+---

 ## Project Overview

-This project documents the optimization of the Client First Investments website to improve messaging clarity, structure, and conversion performance.
+This project documents the optimization of the Client First Investments website to improve messaging clarity, page structure, and conversion potential.

+The goal of this project was to improve how the website communicates its services and encourage visitors to book consultations.

 ---

+# Key Improvements

+### Homepage Optimization

+• Improved headline messaging
+• Clarified value proposition
+• Simplified service explanations
+• Added a clear process section
+• Improved testimonial messaging
+• Strengthened consultation call-to-action

+---

+### Service Page Improvements

+The following pages were optimized to improve readability and conversion potential:

+• Tax Minimisation
+• Debt Reduction
+• Wealth Creation
+• Coaching & Mentoring

+Each page was restructured with:

+• Clearer headlines
+• Improved readability
+• Benefit-focused messaging
+• Stronger calls-to-action

+---

-# Before and After Improvements
+# Before vs After

 ## Homepage Before